-The Transitional Adult Program (TAP) and the Transitional Adult Activity Center (TAAC) are day programs that serve adults with developmental disabilities who are 18 years of age and older.
-Staff support ratio in TAP is one staff member to four participants and TAAC is one staff member to eight participants.
-TAAC is an activity program developed in February 2010 at the Orange site only that models from the existing TAP Program and was developed for those individuals who require additional training at a higher skill level than the TAP participants.
-The objective of TAP/TAAC is to provide participants with training in the following areas: functional skills, community living, and continuing education.
-While participating in TAP/TAAC, individuals will have the opportunity to participate in training modules that are designed to develop and maintain their functional skills.
-Training modules include, but are not limited to, the following: social and cognitive skills; receptive/expressive language; mobility training; community safety; aquatic training; decision making; interpersonal relationships; community volunteer training; employment training in a group setting; grooming and hygiene; fine/gross motor skills; money management; functional academics; and use of adaptive equipment.
+The objective of both programs is to provide participants with training in the areas of functional skills, community integration skills, and continuing education.
+While participating in the programs, individuals will have the opportunity to participate in training modules that are designed to develop and maintain their functional skills.
+Training modules include, but are not limited to, the following: social and cognitive skills; receptive/expressive language; mobility training; community safety; aquatic training; decision making; interpersonal relationships; community volunteer training; employment training; grooming and hygiene; fine/gross motor skills; money management; academics; and use of adaptive equipment.

-RIO also offers an onsite Community-Based Adult Services (CBAS) Program (formerly called Adult Day Health Care Program) for individuals who would benefit from medical intervention and therapy services in conjunction with day program services.
+RIO also offers an onsite Community-Based Adult Services (CBAS) Program (formerly called Adult Day Health Care Program) for individuals who would benefit from medical intervention and therapy services in conjunction with adult day services.

 RIO's goal is to maximize independence while promoting personal and social growth.
-RIO attains its goal of improving the quality of life of persons with disabilities by providing comprehensive coordinated programs that increase the ability of individuals to function at home, at school, and in the community.
+RIO attains its goal of improving the quality of life of specially-abled adults by providing comprehensive coordinated programs that increase the ability of individuals to function at home, at school, and in the community.

-All Programs are licensed by Community Care Licensing (CCL).
+All Programs, except CBAS, are licensed by Community Care Licensing (CCL).